 Quantifying cumulative arm muscle fatigue is a critical factor in understanding, evaluating, and optimizing user experience during prolonged mid-air interaction.
 A reasonably accurate estimation of fatigue requires an estimate of an individual’s strength.
 However, there is no easy-to-access method to measure individual strength to accommodate inter-individual differences.
 Furthermore, fatigue is influenced by both psychological and physiological factors, but no current HCI model provides good estimates of cumulative subjective fatigue.
 We present a new, simple method to estimate the maximum shoulder torque through a mid-air pointing task, which agrees with direct strength measurements.
 We then introduce a cumulative fatigue model informed by subjective and biomechanical measures.
 We evaluate the performance of the model in estimating cumulative subjective fatigue in mid-air interaction by performing multiple cross-validations and a comparison with an existing fatigue metric.
 Finally, we discuss the potential of our approach for real-time evaluation of subjective fatigue as well as future challenges.

-We will release the fatigue model implementation and the biomechanical upper limb analysis [download].
+We released the fatigue model implementation and the biomechanical upper limb analysis [GitHub Link].